Boundary condition and reflection anomaly in $2+1$ dimensions: Relation to the fermion-monopole scattering in d 3+1d

-We found that the 4d chiral fermion parity $\mathbb Z_2$ given by Eq.~(\ref{sym_4d}) is reduced to the reflection symmetry in 3d, and is further reduced to the 2d chiral fermion parity in the monopole background.
-However, the anomaly of the 4d symmetry $U(1)\times\mathbb Z_2$ cannot be detected completely in the monopole background.
-It is known that the anomaly of the $U(1)\times\mathbb Z_2$ is classified by\footnote{ The classification of the anomaly of the $U(1)\times\mathbb Z_2$ in four dimensions corresponds to the bordism group $\Omega^{\mathrm{spin}^c}_5(B\mathbb Z_2)=\mathbb Z_8\times\mathbb Z_2$ \cite{Shiozaki2016}.} $\mathbb Z_8\times\mathbb Z_2$, and the single Dirac fermion theory corresponds to $1\in\mathbb Z_8$, which means that the theory is non-anomalous only if the number of the Dirac fermions is a multiple of eight.
-The monopole background can detect the anomaly of $U(1)\times\mathbb Z_2$ that cannot be detected by the chiral anomaly.
-In the two Dirac fermion theory, $\mathbb Z_2$ is not broken by the chiral anomaly, but the scattering with the monopole breaks $\mathbb Z_2$, which corresponds to the $R$ symmetry breaking due to the boundary condition in 3d four Dirac fermion theory.
-On the other hand the monopole background cannot detect the anomaly of the four Dirac fermion theory.
+We found that the $3+1$d chiral fermion parity $\mathbb Z_2$ given by Eq.~(\ref{sym_4d}) is reduced to the reflection symmetry in $2+1$ dimensions, and is further reduced to the 2d chiral fermion parity in the monopole background.
+The monopole background can detect the 4d anomaly of $U(1)\times\mathbb Z_2$ that cannot be detected by the chiral anomaly.
+For two Dirac fermions, $\mathbb Z_2$ is not broken by the chiral anomaly, but the scattering with the monopole breaks $\mathbb Z_2$, which corresponds to the $R$ symmetry breaking due to the boundary condition in $2+1$d four Dirac fermion theory.
+However, the monopole background cannot detect the anomaly of four Dirac fermions.
+It is known that the anomaly of the $U(1)\times\mathbb Z_2$ is classified by\footnote{ The classification of the anomaly of $U(1)\times\mathbb Z_2$ in four dimensions corresponds to the bordism group $\Omega^{\mathrm{spin}^c}_5(B\mathbb Z_2)=\mathbb Z_8\times\mathbb Z_2$ \cite{Shiozaki2016}.} $\mathbb Z_8\times\mathbb Z_2$, and the single Dirac fermion theory corresponds to $1\in\mathbb Z_8$, which means that the theory is non-anomalous only if the number of the Dirac fermions is a multiple of eight.
 See Fig.~\ref{fig:4d-3d-2d}.
-For the consistency check that the anomaly detected by the $j=0$ mode is part of the 4d anomaly $\mathbb Z_8$ of the $U(1)\times\mathbb Z_2$, see Appendix \ref{sec:c}.
-We can detect the anomaly $\mathbb Z_8$ of $U(1)\times\mathbb Z_2$ completely by introducing a boundary condition changing at a plane in four dimensions as we will see in the next section.
+For the consistency check that the anomaly detected by the $j=0$ mode is a part of the $3+1$d anomaly $\mathbb Z_8$ of the $U(1)\times\mathbb Z_2$, see Appendix \ref{sec:c}.
+We can detect the anomaly $\mathbb Z_8$ of $U(1)\times\mathbb Z_2$ completely by introducing a boundary condition changing at a line in three spatial dimensions as we will see in the next section.